GW-datasci/25-spring-rding/Readme.md

 # Or start Jupyter Lab if you prefer
 jupyter lab
-When you open a notebook, make sure to select the "Python 3.11 (DC Housing)" kernel from the kernel menu.
+When you open a notebook, make sure to select the "Python 3(DC Housing)" kernel from the kernel menu.
 Important Notes

-TensorFlow Compatibility: TensorFlow requires Python 3.11 or earlier, not Python 3.13.
-If you encounter TensorFlow import errors, verify you're using Python 3.11 in your environment.
 Matplotlib Style: If you encounter style errors with matplotlib, use the updated style syntax: pythonCopyplt.style.use('seaborn-v0_8-whitegrid')  # For newer matplotlib versions